 Students and early career IPVS members – this is for you!

-The IPVS Early Career Working Group is launching an Early Career Research Training Award and an Early Career Recognition Award as member benefits of the IPVS.
+The application process for the IPVS Early Career Recognition Award 2024 is open.
 This initiative is part of the IPVS’ mission of fostering career development and excellence in papillomavirus-related research.
-For more details on the IPVS Early Career Research Training Award, visit this page.

 Key dates for the awards